5l1v3r1/maahro/README.md

 # Installation
-1. In terminal, enter: git clone https://github.com/haroonawanethicalhacker/maahro.git
+1. Download or git clone
-2. In terminal, enter: chmod +x cleaner.sh
+2. Then enter: chmod +x installer.sh, then run installer: ./installer.sh
-3. In terminal, enter: Perl maahro.pl
+3. Installer will automatically install program, you can run "Maahro" from anywhere in system

 # Requirement